birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 tags: [Spark, StructuredStreaming]
 ---

-# How to use StructuredStreaming recently supported by Seatunnel
+# How to use StructuredStreaming recently supported by LarkMidTable

 ### Foreword